Skip to main content

 To avoid partially uploaded files, use a Files.com native app to perform atomic uploads instead.

-If your counterparty is limited to using SFTP then try and mitigate the propagation or processing of partial files.
-Do not implement automations, encryption, or Folder Settings on destination folders of SFTP uploads as these will act upon partial files.
+If resume support is required, partial files cannot be avoided entirely, but their impact can be mitigated.
+Do not implement Automations, encryption, or Folder Settings on destination folders of SFTP uploads as these will act upon partial files.
 Try and target file name patterns that omit partial, or temporary, file names.
 Use schedules to delay actions on uploaded files.
 For example, if you expect files to be uploaded at 9 am then use an automation with a custom schedule set for 10 am, so that you allow an extra hour for any remaining data to be uploaded.